thangthewinner/Disaster_Response/README.md

 - Processes and cleans the data.
 - Use **TextAttck** library to augment the data.
 - Save it into 2 file `disaster_train.csv` and `disaster_test.csv`.
+  - The original data is disaster_test.csv with a shape of (26216, 39).
+  - The augmented data is disaster_train.csv with a shape of (129665, 39).

 ### 2.2.
 Machine Learning Pipeline
 - Load the data from `disaster_train.csv` and `disaster_test.csv`.